 Based on the extended NAS-SM timer indication, the SMF shall use the extended NAS-SM timer setting for the UE as specified in TS 24.501 [25].

+1g.
+In the case of UPF initiated modification, the SMF shall respond to the UPF with an N4 Association Update Response.